Uncle Dave on local radio again

 It’s been about four months since Dave Tibbs, known popularly as DJ “Uncle Dave,” went public with his plan to start a new radio station after Dec.
-1 and return to his position as an on-air personality, but it wasn’t until last week the station went live.
+1 and return to his position as an on-air personality, but it wasn’t until two weeks ago that the station went live.

 “Things run on Vermont time,” Tibbs explained.
 “It’s like when you ask somebody how far away is something, they’re not gonna tell you in miles, they’re gonna tell you in minutes.”